nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ### Scheduled online database backups

 Multiple backup cron jobs are scheduled as part of the [database](../stable/database) chart deployment by default.
-The backup schedules can be customized to meetdifferent backup and recovery objectives.
+The backup schedules can be customized to meet different backup and recovery objectives.
 They are exposed as Helm chart values in particular:
 - `database.hotCopy.fullSchedule` - configures the schedule of _full_ backup Kubernetes job
 - `database.hotCopy.incrementalSchedule` - configures the schedule of _incremental_ backup Kubernetes job